7 Must See Cities in Cuba That Will Steal Your Heart

 Perhaps the most touristic destination in Cuba, Trinidad is unmissable.
 It is a gorgeous and perfectly kept colonial city and a UNESCO World Heritage Site.
 Cars are not allowed in the centre, so it is nice to walk around the various painters studios, artesian shops, and markets.
 Trinidad is packed with museums, the most interesting of which is the Museo Histrico Municipal, from whose tower a wonderful view of the city can be admired.
 Restaurants here are located in old colonial homes, and while you wait to be seated, you admire the property’s collection of antique furniture.

 Waking on the cobbled streets of Trinidad, admiring its colonial buildings, and taking pictures of the balconies and the beautiful gardens is relaxing.
 At each corner you will find some improvised band playing great music.
 The city is even more lively at night, when locals and tourists all meet on the main square to listen to salsa and dance along.
-I gave it a try, but I admit I was less than a good dancer!
+I gave it a try, but I admit I’m a terrible dancer!

 Not far from Trinidad, Valle de los Ingenios is one of the top attractions of the area, for it is where most of the sugar cane plantations were located.
 Among the various haciendas, the Manaca Iznaga has a 44 meter high tower which was used to control the slaves working in the plantations.